earthspecies/NatureLM-audio/beans/README.md

 sudo apt-get install libsox-fmt-mp3
 ```

-3. The benchmark also relies on a few Kaggle datasets.
-Install the Kaggle CLI via `pip install kaggle` and make sure to put your API token in `~/.kaggle/kaggle.json`.
+1. The benchmark also relies on a few Kaggle datasets.
+Make sure to put your API token in `~/.kaggle/kaggle.json`.
 You will also need to go to the individual competition pages (namely, [cbi](https://www.kaggle.com/c/birdsong-recognition) and [rcfx](https://www.kaggle.com/c/rfcx-species-audio-detection)) and choose "late submission" in order to download their datasets.

-4. Download the dataset by running the following script.
+2. Download the dataset by running the following script.
 It also runs a Python script which verifies the MD5 hashes of all the data files.
 Note that you'll need about 300GB of disk space for storing the original and the processed datasets.

 ```
 scripts/download_data.sh